Basic Automation¶

 d.click(Point(x=100, y=100))

-Drag from Point A to Point B¶
+Tap Point A and Drag to Point B¶

 A = Point(x=100, y=100)